Public Input

 We launched our Public Input research project to understand how residents provide input into LFUCG’s legislative process at the end of 2021, in partnership with the UK Martin School and Transylvania University.
 Two years later, a Council Subcommittee on Public Input was formed to investigate and modernize current public input policies.

-Clearer rules and guidelines for giving Public Comment in Council Chambers
+✓ - Council created clearer rules and guidelines for giving Public Comment in Council Chambers and post them at every meeting.

-Creation of a guide to LFUCG’s Legislative Process
+✓ - LFUCG has created a public-facing guide to their Legislative Process

 Public Input Report & Recommendations